trentadosics/Swiss-Cutlery-Set/README.md

 In collaboration with: Marina Domènech, Josep Plandiura i Zeus Romanillos

 ## Description
-This is a cutlery kit inspired by a swiss pocket knife design.
-This concept pretends to be a all-in-one cutlery.
+This is a cutlery kit concept inspired by a swiss pocket knife design.

-In addition, it was made as a final project of a 3d printing workshop for experimenting, testing and learning about this technology (FFF).
+In addition, it was created as the final project of a 3D printing workshop for experimentation, testing and learning about this technology (FFF).